riandev25/project-management/README.md

 To use Task Accio, follow these steps:

-1.Register for a new account or log in with an existing account.
+1. Register for a new account or log in with an existing account.

-2.After creating a new board in Task Accio, the user is redirected to the home page where they can create a board.
+2. After creating a new board in Task Accio, the user is redirected to the home page where they can create a board.
 Existing boards can also be selected from the home page to view tasks.

 ## Where To Access The App